loeeeee/wiki-search/docs-vibe/0010-postgresql-connection-optimization.md

 ### Link Resolution Batching

-1. Query all unresolved link IDs
+1. Query MIN/MAX ID range (no ID fetching)
-2. Split into batches based on `--db-workers`
+2. Create ID range batches based on `--batch-size`
-3. Submit parallel UPDATE queries with `WHERE link.id = ANY(%s)`
+3. Submit parallel UPDATE queries with `WHERE link.id >= %s AND link.id < %s`
 4. Aggregate results from all threads

+**See [0013-id-range-batching-optimization.md](0013-id-range-batching-optimization.md) for detailed implementation.**

 ## Troubleshooting